Skip to main content

 Consideration 4

-Some embryos have a higher chance of a successful pregnancy than others.
-Preimplantation genetic screening (PGS) can identify genetic markers related to Down syndrome, Genetic disorders, the sex of the child as well as other.
-Choosing the embryo that is chromosomally normal (has 23 pairs of chromosomes, for a total of 46) will have the highest likelihood of a successful pregnancy, which is the ultimate goal.
+Choosing an embryo that is chromosomally normal (23 pairs of chromosomes, for a total of 46) will offer the highest likelihood of a successful pregnancy, which is the ultimate goal.

 PGS_Testing